 Selling, buying or transferring a property

-You should retain these clearance documents.
-You must provide these to future buyers if the property is sold or transferred again during the valuation period.
+The buyer should retain these clearance documents as they must be provided to future buyers if the property is sold or transferred again.

-Where general clearance conditions were not met for the first sale in the period, specific clearance should have been requested from Revenue.
+Where general clearance conditions were not met for the previous sale, specific clearance should have been requested from Revenue.
 If the current seller:

-- does not have a copy of specific clearance approval for the first sale
+- does not have a copy of specific clearance approval for the previous sale

 - and